WATCH: Video Biography Of Fashion Icon IMAN, Africa's First Supermodel

 *All figures for “Iman Bowie And African Models According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

-Fashion Biography: From Somalia To New York - Iman Bowie's Journey As The First Famous African Supermodel
+Fashion Biography: From Somalia To New York - Iman's Journey As The First Famous African Supermodel

 A FAIRYTALE BIOGRAPHY: Fashion icon, cosmetics entrepreneur and wife of musician David Bowie, Iman was the first famous African supermodel in history - but her Somali nationality was not initially received well by her African American counterparts in the US.
 Above; Iman photographed by Sølve Sundsbø.